infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 We bill 1-2 hours for the review of simple to medium complexity extensions.
 For complex extensions, it normally takes more time as it requires multiple cycles of review/discussions/revisions so it will be actual time spent that will be charged.
-We go by GDS/COE Manila Offshore Senior Consultant rates, you can check with your Client Partners or Partner Account Manager as to how much this is exactly per hour.
+We go by GDS/COE Manila Offshore Principal Consultant rates, you can check with your Client Partners or Partner Account Manager as to how much this is exactly per hour.

 A recommendation,
 As per standard practice for our projects, we include the review hours in the work estimates for development of extensions.